Khushahal-V/YT-Music-Teardown/README.md

 - Used the app myself and noted where the confusion actually happened (screenshots in the PDF)
 - Looked for existing discussion of the same issues on Spotify and Deezer's community forums, since none of this is unique to YouTube Music
-- Found that YouTube already made a small fix for part of the icon problem — they added a white dot under the icon for one of the states — which is useful because it means the problem is real enough that the product team already tried to patch it, just not completely
+- Found that YouTube already made a small fix for part of the icon problem — they added a white dot under the icon for one of the states — which tells me the problem is real enough that the product team already tried to patch it, just not completely

 ## What I'm proposing